adam-ard/organic-markdown/lit/class_code_block.o.md

 # Code Block

-There are two classes in `omd`. `CodeBlock` and `CodeBlocks`.
-As you might guess, a `CodeBlocks` object represents a list of objects of type `CodeBlock`. `CodeBlock` objects represent parsed information from code blocks in the parsed literate files.
-Below you can see the basic structure of each class.
-We will describe specific functions are we progress in the documentation.
+There are two main classes in `omd`: `CodeBlock` and `CodeBlocks`.

+As you might guess, a `CodeBlocks` object represents a list of `CodeBlock` objects.
+Each `CodeBlock` instance holds the parsed information from a single code block in a literate source file.

+Below is the structure of the `CodeBlock` class.
+We'll go into more detail on each method as we progress through the documentation.

+---

-### @<classes@>
+### 🔗 `@<classes@>`

 ```python {name=class__codeblock}
 class CodeBlock: